digital-work-lab/handbook/docs/lab_basics/19_archive.md

 - Only mandatory documents are archived in paper form.
 - They receive a unique ID XXXXXX (Paginierstempel)
 - Scanned, OCRed, added to 19.XXXXXX.
-- Shared via email with a reminder to apply OCR (the ID, not the PDF).
+- Shared via email with a reminder to apply OCR (attaching the PDF is not necessary).